JordanMartinez/purescript-to-haskell/02-Syntax/02-Type-Classes.md

 ### Newtyped Types

 PureScript can derive an instance if the type that was newtyped has an instance for it.
 Haskell can do the same only if the `GeneralizedNewtypeDeriving` language extension is enabled.
+In addition, one might need to enable the `DerivingVia` extension to ensure the correct instance was used.

 ```purescript
 class SpecialShow a where